In this tutorial we will discuss the steps that need to be taken in order to create a electrical device layout for fixed-tilt systems.

 - Harness will connect strings that are closest to each other (usually on the same frame)

 - Position of harness will be selected as a middle point between the previously assumed string connection.

 In the example below, harness is being placed in-between string ends for both + and - and assumes that two of these strings will be combined.

 As with any of the devices, position of harness can be changed manually and will represent cabling according to the new position.

-🛈 Cabling of harness system will additionally include cable extensions that supposedly will be used to connect strings to harnesses.
+🛈 Cabling of a harness system will additionally include cable extensions that will be used to connect strings to harnesses.
 If such extensions are not needed - simply delete objects on PVcase DC cables (Harness extensions) layer.

-Fixed-tilt system allows to select 3 placement types:
+Fixed-tilt systems allows for 3 placement types:

 - Trench adjacent - places electrical devices towards selected line (usually trenchline)

 - String adjacent - places electrical devices at the end of the frame which ends this particular device's connection.